| Melbourne — loading...

 Brighton for Families 2026: Schools, Parks & the Parent Verdict

 Thinking about raising kids in Brighton?
-Here’s what parents actually need to know — not the real estate pitch, the reality.
+Here is what parents actually need to know — not the real estate pitch, the reality.
+And the reality is that Brighton is one of Melbourne’s strongest family suburbs, which is exactly why competition for housing here is so fierce.

 The Parent Scorecard